 The growth of the trucking industry is crucial for the US economy.
-According to the American Trucking Associations, 71 percent of all the cargo and freight tonnage is moved in and out of the US on trucks.
+According to the American Trucking Associations, 71 percent of all cargo and freight tonnage is moved in and out of the US on trucks.
 And to move approximately 10.5 billion tons of cargo each year, the trucking industry needs more than 3.6 million Class 8 heavy-duty trucks and nearly 3.5 million skilled truck drivers.
-Simply stated, without the trucks and truck drivers the US economy would take a dip and practically come to a standstill.

 The increasing truck driver shortage has put the companies operating in the truck industry under serious pressure.
-Not only do they have to meet the tight deadlines, but also find skilled drivers who are capable of moving freight.
-The shortage of truck drivers has resulted in a snowball effect as the prevailing situation has put the existing truck drivers under more stress which has increased the risk of collisions too.
+Not only do they have to meet the tight deadlines, but they also must find skilled drivers who are capable of moving freight.
+The shortage of truck drivers has snowballed as the prevailing situation has put the existing truck drivers under more stress, increasing the risk of collisions.

 Long Work Hours

-According to the Federal Motor Carrier Safety Administration (FMCSA), truck drivers are allowed a period of 14 consecutive hours in which they drive up to 11 hours after being off duty for 10 or more consecutive hours.
-But due to the shortage of drivers, the existing truck drivers are expected to work for longer hours.
+According to the Federal Motor Carrier Safety Administration (FMCSA), truck drivers are allowed a period of 14 consecutive hours in which they drive up to 11 hours after being off duty for ten or more consecutive hours.
+But due to the shortage of drivers, the existing truck drivers are expected to work longer hours.
 To deliver cargo before the deadline, truckers are compromising on their rest and sleep.
-As they sit behind the vehicle without taking any rest breaks in between, they eventually get exhausted and fatigued, thus they are more likely to lose their vehicle’s control, increasing the likelihood of accidents.
+As they sit behind the vehicle without taking any rest breaks in between, they eventually get exhausted and fatigued.
+Thus they are more likely to lose their vehicle’s control, increasing the likelihood of accidents.

 Although drivers are expected to comply with the FMCSA, the trucking companies are willing to bend the rules as they urge the drivers to work longer.

-Driving heavy duty trucks requires good control over speed, momentum and the vehicle.
+Driving heavy-duty trucks requires control over speed, momentum, and the vehicle.
 A speeding semi-truck weighing 80,000 pounds takes about 525 feet before it can stop after the driver perceives danger and recognizes that they need to hit the brakes.
-However, in order to meet deadlines and deliver the freight on time, drivers end up engaging in reckless driving practices and accidents are therefore, inevitable.
+However, to meet deadlines and deliver the freight on time, drivers end up engaging in reckless driving practices and accidents, therefore, are inevitable.

 Overloaded Cargo Trucks